-Property attributes are kept in order
+Property attributes are kept in an order

-Attributes are kept in the same order through all property declarations.
+The attributes are kept in the same order through all property declarations.

 None of the attributes can be omitted with the exception of readwrite.

 '''

 @property (assign, nonatomic) CGFloat height;

 @property (strong, nonatomic) UIColor color;

 @property (copy, nonatomic) NSString name;

 @property (weak, nonatomic) id <UITableViewDelegate> delegate;

 '''